 Then, click on the app to view it.
 This image shows a somewhat compressed view of the top half of the Deployment Monitor's home dashboard (the bottom half of the dashboard contains a set of warnings, useful for quick troubleshooting):

-You can also download the Deployment Monitor from Splunkbase and install it in the usual manner.
+You can also download the Deployment Monitor from Splunk Apps and install it in the usual manner.

 Note: The Deployment Monitor app uses several scheduled searches.
 Some of these searches run on an hourly basis.
 After you enable the Deployment Monitor, you should wait until a few minutes after the new hour has passed (for example, 14:02, 17:02) before launching it for the first time, to ensure that the scheduled searches have run at least once.
 This will make a huge difference in its performance.

 Once you install the Deployment Monitor, it begins populating its summary indexes with current data about your deployment.
 It continues to add data to its summary indexes going forward.
 Over time, the additional data will make it possible for you to compare the current state of your system with historical data about it.